DestinEcarma/expenses-tracker/README.md

 ## SurrealDB Schema

-To configure SurrealDB schema simply go to this link: https://app.surrealdb.com
+To configure SurrealDB schema simply go to this link: https://app.surrealdb.com or use `surreal sql ...`

 ## License